 Using video is often the best way to gain the attention of your target audience.
-Videos are a way of delivering informative content that when done right can improve your SEO and can quickly go viral.
+Videos are a way of delivering informative content that, when done right, can really improve your search engine optimization (SEO) and can quickly go viral.
 Customers are much more likely to engage with, comment on and share videos than text.

-Customers are more likely to watch most of a video than to read the entirety of your content.
+Customers are more likely to watch most of a video than to read the entirety of your written content.
 Many are visual learners, and these type of people often can absorb the information in a video much more easily than written content.
 This is one reason why video conversion rates, especially of social media videos, typically outperform other types of marketing content.

 While truly professional videos may cost a lot more than you are able or willing to pay, it’s possible to create videos that can be used as part of your marketing strategy at a surprisingly affordable cost.
 Amateur filmmakers such as YouTube personalities often use nothing more than their mobile phone to make their videos.

 A smartphone can actually make a pretty decent video and can be edited using downloadable apps such as iMovie.
-Other equipment that amateurs can use to make videos include a computer, laptop, tablet or a digital single-lens reflex camera (DSLR).
+Other equipment that amateurs can use to make videos include a laptop, tablet or a digital single-lens reflex (DSLR) camera.

 Of these choices, the DSLR camera will probably give the clearest pictures, but all of these can be used to do the job of creating videos for your website or other marketing purposes.